25 or under

 Keeping young people out of detention and more widely, out of the criminal justice system, has been a priority for us since we opened our doors in 1983.

-Together, we deliver a service that furthers that aim by being culturally appropriate and engaging for young people.
+Together, we deliver a service that is culturally appropriate and engaging for young people.

-Our workers head out into the community to where young people are, offering a range of support services such as transport so you can safely head home, and access to a safe place to stay for the night if that’s what you need.
+Our workers head out into the community to where young people are.
+We offer a range of support services such as transport so you can safely head home, and access to a safe place to stay for the night if that’s what you need.

 They also deliver follow-up support to meet your ongoing needs, such as connecting you with the type of social, cultural, arts and recreational activities that interest you and inspire your pride.